ChrishSec/Honeypot/README.md

 ## License

-This script is released under the GNU General Public License v3.0.
+This program is released under the GNU General Public License v3.0.
 Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 ## Author